About Us

 Mandate

 We are grateful for the financial support of Canada Council for the Arts and the Ontario Arts Council, without whom this rebrand would not have been possible.
 We are also grateful for the financial support of our Patrons.
-If you are interested in supporting The Ex-Puritan to further increase our fees for our writers and editors, please visit our Patreon page here.
+If you are interested in supporting The Ex-Puritan to further increase our fees for our writers and editors, please visit our Patreon page.

 Press